minhpro/cs-notes/interview/fresher.md

 7. Trong java package được dùng để làm gì?

 > Dùng để module hoá chương trình, để từ đó dễ dàng quản lý và phát triển.

+8. Hàm hashCode() trả về giá trị gì?
+Tại sao khi override hàm equal() thì nhất thiết bạn phải override hashCode()?

+> he value returned by hashCode() is the object's hash code, which is the object's memory address in hexadecimal.

+> By definition, if two objects are equal, their hash code must also be equal, which will prevent your class from functioning properly in conjunction with all hash-based collections, including HashMap, HashSet, and Hashtable.
+If you override the equals() method, you change the way two objects are equated and Object's implementation of hashCode() is no longer valid.
+Therefore, if you override the equals() method, you must also override the hashCode() method as well.

+9.